Research & Recording up-date and Site Progress January 2019

 During the training we un-covered considerable evidence of the formal gardens: a balustrade with urns that encircled the front garden and would have formed a turning circle for the drive, a quartered parterre with Portland stone steps, a bridge with balustrades underneath which was a fairy glen, formed from a natural spring and planted with ferns, a wellhead/fountain, clumps of specimen trees and several entrances and driveways.
-These all caused excitement and much discussion amongst the group when we returned to the classroom to learn how to write up our findings based on the format of the EH Register of Parks and Gardens, now the Historic England Register of Parks and Gardens.
-[NB this is the best available link at present, March 2015].
+These all caused excitement and much discussion amongst the group when we returned to the classroom to learn how to write up our findings based on the format of the Historic England Register of Parks and Gardens.

 We held a third training day at a very different venue St Katharine’s, Parmoor near Frieth (owned by the Sue Ryder Foundation).
 Reports have now been written for both sites, with boundary maps to show the area of historic interest, and statements of significance for both sites.

 It is very encouraging to hear that the dossiers produced for both sites have already been used by the Council planning archaeologist to inform applications made at both sites.